|Jet in Carina WFC3 IR [Courtesy NASA]

 - Marital infidelity.
 In a 2013 Gallup poll, the percentage of Americans who agreed that "Married men and women having an affair" is morally acceptable actually declined from 7% in 2001 to 6% in 2013.
 In fact, marital infidelity ranked last in the poll in moral acceptability -- lower than human cloning, suicide and polygamy [Newport2013].
 In a separate study conducted in 2012 by the National Opinion Research Center at the University of Chicago, the percentage of Americans saying that sex with a person other than one's spouse is "always wrong" or "almost always wrong" rose from 84.0% in 1973 to 91.9% in 2012 [Smith2013].

 - Teenage sex and birth.
-According to the U.S. Centers for Disease Control and Prevention, U.S. teen birth and teen abortion rates have all reached record lows (spanning four decades).
-In 2013, the teen birth rate was less than half the rate in 1991, and the abortion rate was down by two-thirds since 1992 [CDC2016c; CDC2015].
+According to the U.S. Centers for Disease Control and Prevention, U.S. teen birth and abortion rates have all reached record lows (spanning four decades).
+In 2016, the birth rate for women aged 15-19 dropped to 20.3 births per 1000 women, down more than two-thirds from the rate (61.8) in 1991, when the rates peaked [Hamilton2017].
+Similarly, in 2013 there were only 8.2 abortions per 1000 women 15-19, which is down by two-thirds since 1992 [CDC2016c].
 Along this line, the percentage of high school students who have had sexual intercourse in the past three months has declined, as have the percentage who have ever had sex and the percentage who have had sex with four or more people [CDC2016a].

 - Abortion.
 According to a 2016 report by the U.S. Centers for Disease Control and Prevention, as of 2013 the abortion rate has dropped to only 12.5 per 1000 U.S. women aged 15-44, a new record low.
 What's more, it is also not true, as many presume, that the percentage of all abortions due to teenagers (aged 15-19) is increasing.
 Instead, the fraction has declined [CDC2013].

 - Teenage alcohol, cigarette and drug use.
 A 2016 U.S. government report found that the percentage of persons aged 12 through 17 who drank alcohol in the past month declined from 17.6% in 2002 to just 9.6% in 2015.
-Even more dramatic declines have been seen in teen smoking -- only 4.2% of teens 12-17 smoke in 2015, down from 13% in 2002 [SAMHSA2016; NIDA2016].
+Even more dramatic declines have been seen in teen smoking -- only 8% of U.S. high school students smoked cigarettes in 2016, down from 13% in 2002, and only 11.3% used e-cigarettes, down sharply from 16% in 2015 [McGinley2017; NIDA2016].
 Cocaine and crack usage have also declined sharply.
-One area of concern is marijuana usage:, but even these figures are down from 1997 when these rates peaked [Johnston2011].
+One area of concern is marijuana usage, but even these figures are down from 1997 when these rates peaked [Johnston2011].

 In short, there is absolutely no substance to the claim that science is responsible for the perceived large-scale decline in morality or living standards.
 And there is absolutely no substance to the claim that religion is responsible for this perceived decline either.
 This "decline," by all objective measures, simply does not exist, or at least certainly not to the extent that it is typically pictured in commentaries of the secular left and the religious right.
 It is a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.